dhis2/dhis2-docs/src/sysadmin/installation.md

 #If this is a number greater than 0, dhis2 will test all idle, pooled but unchecked-out connections, every this number of seconds. (default: 0)
 connection.pool.idle.con.test.period=0

-#If true, an operation will be performed at every connection checkout to verify that the connection is valid. (default: false)
+#If on, an operation will be performed at every connection checkout to verify that the connection is valid. (default: false)
 connection.pool.test.on.checkout=false

-#If true, an operation will be performed asynchronously at every connection checkin to verify that the connection is valid. (default: true)
+#If on, an operation will be performed asynchronously at every connection checkin to verify that the connection is valid. (default: on)
-connection.pool.test.on.checkin=true
+connection.pool.test.on.checkin=on

 #Defines the query that will be executed for all connection tests.
 Ideally this config is not needed as postgresql driver already provides an efficient test query.
 The config is exposed simply for evaluation, do not use it unless there is a reason to.
 connection.pool.preferred.test.query=select 1